 To get diff coverage reported directly on the Pull Requests:

-- name: Run pytest
+for pytest. - name: Run pytest

 run: |